This example aims to catalog different chemicals depending on whether they are biodegradable or not.

 The number of perceptron layers is 1.
 This perceptron layer has 41 inputs and 3 neurons.

-Finally, we will set the binary probabilistic method for the probabilistic layer as we want the predicted target variable to be binary.
+Finally, we set the binary probabilistic method for the probabilistic layer as we want the predicted target variable to be binary.

 4. Training strategy